gabrieldansereau/ms_downscaling_metawebs/README.md

 confound the potential effects of environmental gradients.
-We chose option 1 to present our results as it is intuitive and essentially represents the result of a probabilistic SDM [as in @Gravel2019BriElt], but results obtained with other sampling strategies are available in Supplementary Material, Fig. S1.
+We chose option 1 to present our results as it is intuitive and essentially represents the result of a probabilistic SDM [as in @Gravel2019BriElt], but results obtained with other sampling strategies are available in Supplementary Material.

 Next, the two-species steps were aimed at assigning a probability of observing an interaction between two species in a given site.
 For each species pair, we